Kotlin/anko/README.md

 ### Listeners

-You can set listeners from DSL.
+You can set listeners from the Koan code:

 ```kotlin
 button("Login") {